AxisCommunications/acap3-examples/vdo-larod-preprocessing/README.md

 This README file explains how to build an ACAP application that uses:

-- vdo to fetch frames from e.g. a camera
+- the [Video capture API (VDO)](https://help.axis.com/acap-3-developer-guide#video-capture-api) to fetch frames from e.g. a camera
-- larod API to load a graph model and run preprocessing and classification inferences
+- the [Machine learning API (Larod)](https://help.axis.com/acap-3-developer-guide#machine-learning-api) to load a graph model and run preprocessing and classification inferences

 It is achieved by using the containerized API and toolchain docker images.